Audi A6 review

 Thanks to the introduction of the new Ultra spec which boosts performance and efficiency, the A6 has set the class standard even higher.
 It's a great all-rounder with handsome looks, style and class to match that of the Jaguar XF, with few compromises in the way it drives.

 The A6 is available in 4-door saloon and 5-door Avant body styles - the latter offering 565 litres of boot space with the seats up and 1,680 litres with them down.
 That's more than a 5-Series Touring, but less than a Mercedes E-Class Estate.
 Based on the A6 Avant is the Allroad version, offering rugged styling, raised ride height, special body cladding and quattro four-wheel drive to rival the likes of the Volvo XC70.

 The A6 trim level range consists of SE, S line, Black Edition and Hybrid versions, with six-speed manual or 7-speed S tronic auto gearboxes on hand.

-The A6 was facelifted in late 2014 with new lights, wheel designs and some trim tweaks appearing.
-While you won't spot the visual revisions easily, the improvements also made to fuel efficiency will be easy on the eye to both fleet and retail buyers.
+The A6 was facelifted in late 2014 with new lights, wheel designs and some trim tweaks.
+While you won't spot the visual revisions easily, the improvements also made to fuel efficiency will appeal to both fleet and private buyers.

 A high-powered four-wheel drive S6 model joined the line-up in 2012, and is powered by the same twin-turbocharged 4.0-litre V8 as used in the brilliant Bentley Continental GT V8, with 444bhp and a muscular 550Nm of torque for a 0-62mph time of 4.6 seconds.